stakewise/v3-operator/README.md

 #### Using binary

-You can start the operator service using binary with the following command:
+You can start the Operator service using binary with the following command:

 ```bash
 ./operator start --vaults=0x000...,0x111... --consensus-endpoints=http://localhost:5052 --execution-endpoints=http://localhost:8545